 If approved, you pay Creative Now Therapy in full at the time of our session, and we will provide you with the documentation you need to file a claim with your insurance company or we can file your documentation for reimbursement directly to the insurance company with our billing software.

-We believe that every client comes from a different background, and therefore we treat them as the expert of their experience.
+We believe that every client comes from a different background and unique set of circumstances, and therefore we treat them as the expert of their experience.
 We are comfortable naming differences in the room and exploring how this might be impacting our client’s experience in therapy and in their lives.